7o9/ogc_school/implementations/metaspatial.rst

 	FORMAT=image/png&
 	EXCEPTIONS=XML

-Teh result will look like this:
+The result will look like this:

 	.. image:: images/new-forest_national-park_map.png
 		:width: 400